engivan-oracle/developer/java-management/understand-concepts-related-to-oci-resources-for-jms/understand-concepts-related-to-oci-resources-for-jms.md

     - This is required for JMS advanced features, such as JDK Flight Recording (JFR) and Crypto event analysis, where the recordings are uploaded to object storage before JMS retrieves the recording to perform crypto event analysis.
 The resulting analysis report is then uploaded to object storage.

-    - The object storage bucket serves as the storage for JFR files and analysis reports.
+    - The object storage bucket serves as the storage for resources such as JFR files and analysis reports.

     To access the object storage associated with the fleet, click on the object storage bucket link.